 In February, we once again returned to Thailand, though this time we were going to visit Southern Thailand!
 We had plans to visit many of the beautiful Thai Islands, surrounded by the majestic turquoise waters, in the Thai Gulf and the Andaman Sea.
 It was finally beach time!

 It’s that time!
-Time for another Scooter Adventure.
-It is Scooter Day around Krabi and Ao Nang Beach!
+Time for another Scooter adventure and things to do in Krabi Thailand with kids!
+It’s Scooter Day around Krabi and Ao Nang Beach!
 Today’s journey takes place while we’re back in Krabi Thailand.
 This is an action-packed post, so pay attention.
 I’d hate to lose you!
 (Yes, that’s a not so subtle reference to our last Scooter Outing.)
 We’ve learned a few things since last time, and now we’re on the top of our game!